vikas-dharmapurikar/digitalbanking-accountsservice/README.md

 start the Docker quickstart Terminal.
 Then
 1. mvn package docker:build - This will create the docker image
-2. docker-compose up - This will download all containers and run the tomcat instance.
+2. docker-compose up - This will download all containers and run the tomcat instance